Chlebeek/zalando-giftcard-checker/README.md

 3. Klikamy Windows: Ctrl + Shift + J. Mac: Cmd + Opt +J.
 4. Wklejamy kod ze skrypt.js i ustalamy opóźnienie i klikamy Enter.

+EN
+Giftcard checker was created for educational purposes, you use it at your own risk.

+Usage:
+1. Log in to zalando (.pl / .de / .it), the domain does not matter, it works in every country.
+2. Then go to "Gift cards and discount coupons" in "My Account".
+3. Click Windows: Ctrl + Shift + J. Mac: Cmd + Opt + J.
+4. Paste the code from script.js and set the delay and click Enter.